 Exposed Brick

 Loft buildings in NYC were built at a time when brick was a commonly used material for exterior and bearing walls.
-Today, people often leave these walls exposed because they add a level of texture and character to the overall interior design.
+Today, people sometimes leave these walls exposed because they add a level of texture and character to the overall interior design.
 It’s also important to note that exposed brick walls have a significant cachet in NYC as they are considered aesthetically pleasing to many while being a mark of history.
 Exposed brick is undoubtedly one of the most commonly cited architectural features of NYC lofts and one of the most ubiquitous features within the city.
-You can see more examples of this in our post on Exposed Brick.

 Mezzanines

-In New York City loft terminology, a mezzanine is an elevated level that does not equal the entire floor area below.
+In New York City loft terminology, a mezzanine is an elevated level that does not equal the entire floor area below (typically 33% or less).
 Many loft apartments have mezzanine levels, but not all of them do.
 Often, the mezzanine level has a lower ceiling than the level below it, while the open space in front of the mezzanine has a very high ceiling.

 Large Windows